ACCT 3120: Financial Accounting &

 the email account of your choice.
 To do this, log in to the DUC Sun Network and at the

-prompt type pico .forward; (do not forget the period before forward -
+prompt type pico .forward; (do not forget the period before forward - no space

 between the period and the word forward) a new screen will appear where you will type the